yasinsulhan/USART-REGISTER/README.md

 # USART with REGISTER
 A USART (universal synchronous/asynchronous receiver/transmitter) is hardware that enables a device to communicate using serial protocols.

 A UART device can use asynchronous communication protocols.
 A USART device can use both asynchronous and synchronous communication protocols.
 Therefore, a USART can do anything a UART can do and more.
 Because a USART requires more complex circuitry and more communication lines to fully implement, many devices may only implement a UART to save on cost, complexity or power usage.
+The detailed information can be accessed from here [[1]](https://www.techtarget.com/whatis/definition/USART-Universal-Synchronous-Asynchronous-Receiver-Transmitter)

 #### What is UART ?
 In asynchronous mode, only one data line is used to send data from the transmitter to the receiver.
 There is no shared synchronization signal from the sender to the receiver.
 So, the receiver has no way to know how fast or slow the data is coming.
 To circumvent this, both the sender and receiver must be manually configured beforehand to use the same data rate.